The Winchester Tapes

 "The Winchester Tapes" is an episode from the TV series M*A*S*H. The sixth episode of the sixth season, it originally aired on CBS October 18, 1977, with a repeat on December 27, 1977, and was written by Everett Greenbaum and Jim Fritzell and directed by Burt Metcalfe.

 The guest cast is Thomas Carter as a patient and Kimiko Hiroshige as the Korean woman.

 Overview

 Major Winchester records a taped message to his parents, begging them to do whatever it takes to get him reassigned from the 4077th.

 Plot

-The episode is primarily Major Winchester's recurring taped conversation to his parents in Boston, interspersed with scenes supporting his assessments of his co-workers and the incidents therein.
+The episode focuses on a letter that Major Winchester is recording to send to his parents in Boston, interspersed with scenes supporting his assessments of his co-workers and the incidents therein.
 It begins with Hawkeye begging Winchester to take officer of the day duty so he can spend a weekend in Seoul with a nurse.
-Winchester refuses at first, but then relents only to stop Hawkeye's incessant begging.
+Winchester refuses at first, but then relents only to get Hawkeye to leave him alone.

 Winchester then proceeds to describe the co-workers to his parents, in this order: